Skip to main content

 5. Get an EIN

-An EIN (employer identification number) identifies your business for the Internal Revenue Service.
+An EIN (Employer Identification Number) identifies your business for the Internal Revenue Service (IRS).
 It’s also important if you have multiple members, intend to hire employees, or open a business bank account.
 You can apply for an EIN for free directly from the IRS online, or hire us to get an EIN for you.

 LLCs enjoy limited liability because they’re treated as a separate legal entity from their owners.
 So if you mix personal and business funds, a court might decide your LLC isn’t actually a separate entity.
 This is why it’s important for your LLC to have its own bank account.